 To me, the results of this study tell me far more about how critically important the human need to feel connected to each other is, rather than how important it is for us to feel connected to our devices.

-Exactly what is it that students are addicted to? by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Exactly what is it that students are addicted to? by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.